Your complete guide to the SkyTeam alliance

 There's also priority baggage handling, priority processing at immigration and security lanes (where available), priority at airport transfer desks, and the ability to make guaranteed reservations on sold-out flights.

-While there are some exceptions to this rule, this unfortunately positions SkyTeam behind both Oneworld and Star Alliance, which both offer domestic lounge access as standard across the alliance, when a frequent flyer from one airline travels with another member airline.
+While there are some exceptions to this rule, this unfortunately positions SkyTeam behind both Oneworld and Star Alliance, which both offer domestic lounge access as standard across the alliance, whenever a frequent flyer from one member airline travels with another.

 Earning frequent flyer points across SkyTeam